The JLIC Fellowship for Campus Professionals

 Tal Attia, Program Director

-Tal Attia is OU-JLIC’s Chief Operating Officer.
-She previously served as OU-JLIC director at Brandeis and Binghamton Universities with her husband Isaac.
+Tal Attia is JLIC’s Chief Operating Officer.
+She previously served as the JLIC director at Brandeis and Binghamton Universities with her husband Isaac.
 Tal is passionate about community-building, Jewish and Experiential education, and student-mentorship

 After learning in Michlelet Mevaseret Yerushalayim (MMY), Tal received a BA in Psychology from Stern College for Women, and an MA in Nonprofit Management & Leadership from Hebrew University.
 In Israel, she worked for Ayeka Center for Soulful Education, and MMY as an Activities Coordinator (Rakezet).
 While on campus, Tal participated in the Matan-Eshkolot Professional Development Fellowship for Jewish educators.
 She is an avid reader, enjoys hiking (especially in Israel!), and can often be found perusing studies about Psychology or Adaptive Leadership.
-Tal and Isaac live in Long Beach, NY with their 2 children Abie & Zoey.
+Tal and Isaac live in Long Beach, NY with their adorable (if they do say so themselves) children.

 To speak to Tal, please email her at attiat@ou.org